Has your outdoor space realized its full potential?

 - Add privacy to your deck or patio.
 You don't need to build a fence around your entire yard to create a retreat from the outside world.
 Give yourself privacy by adding screens, tall shrubs or fence panels around your deck or patio.
 Projects don't have to be big to make a big impact.
 Here are six other ways to improve your outdoor space with just one or two fence panels.

 - Build a sandbox for your kids.
 Convert an unused corner of your yard into a beach-like play space for your kids.
 All it takes is a flat area, some landscape timbers or lumber and a few bags of play sand.
 You can also use those timbers to border flower beds or build raised garden beds.
-Looking for a kid-friendly project that's not so sandy?
-Consider building a fairy garden.

 - Spruce up your curb appeal.
 Curb appeal projects range in size and impact.
 Looking for smaller project ideas?
 Paint your front door, install a new mailbox post or update your address numbers.
 Want to take on something bigger?
 Add a low-maintenance white picket fence or build a pergola.